Schedule a Visit

 | Prototyping | Concept models, functional prototypes | Quick turnaround, design iteration |

-While 3-axis CNC machining is highly versatile, it does have some limitations:
+While 3‑axis CNC machining is highly versatile, it has clear boundaries engineers should recognise:

-To maximize the efficiency and quality of 3-axis CNC machining:
+To maximise the efficiency and stability of 3‑axis CNC processes:

 5-axis CNC machining is an advanced manufacturing technique that utilizes a cutting tool moving in five directions: